SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/item_changes_en.md

 If you hold a hot item in your other hand, the bottle will not refill with water, but may burst.

 ### {% href_link 🌈 | Immersive dyes %}
+Dyes can be applied onto dyeable placed blocks with {% game_action use %}.

 Dyes can be applied onto dyeable items in {% symlink item_frame, Item Frames %} with {% game_action use %}.

 {% symlink shulker_open, Shulkers %} can be dyed.

 When possible, {% symlink paper, Paper %} will remove the color.

+There's 8% chance that the dye will be removed upon use.

+Most dyeing recipes were removed.

 ### {% href_link ♨️ | Immersive tools %}
 Some tools like {% symlink clock, Clocks %}, {% symlink lunar_clock, Lunar Clocks %}, {% symlink compass, Compasses %}, {% symlink depth_meter, Depth Meters %}, {% symlink thermometer, Barometers %}, {% symlink thermometer, Thermometers %} and {% symlink speedometer, Speedometers %} show detailed info in lore, optionally on screen, and when interacted.